jdreaver/RxPY-TodoMVC/README.md

   - Add a "Clear Completed" button
   - Double click to edit a todo
   - Hide footer if no todos
-  - Have a textbox that marks all todos as complete
+  - Have a button that marks all todos as complete
 - Add tests
 - Make the app less imperative and more reactive.
 There is a lot of callback logic still.